How to Update Ubuntu Linux [Beginner's Tip]

 sudo apt update && sudo apt upgrade -y

 It will ask for a password.
 You can use your account’s password.
-You won’t see characters on the screen while typing, so keep on typing your password and hit enter.
+You won’t see characters on the screen while typing password in the terminal, so keep on typing your password and hit enter.
 This will update the packages in Ubuntu.

 It’s actually not a single command, it’s a combination of two commands.
 The && is a way to run multiple commands in Linux in a way such that the second command runs only when the previous command ran successfully.